 Easier said than done, right?
-If you’re entering a class without knowing anyone first, walking through those doors can be an isolating experience.
+If you’re taking a class where you don't know anyone, walking into the classroom on the first day can be an isolating experience.
 But there’s a way to make that large, first-year lecture hall work to your advantage.

 The more people in the class, the higher your friend potential

 By my very rough—and by no means researched—estimate, I would say that at least half of the people in class in the first few weeks of the year don’t know anyone else.
 In a lecture hall of 200 people, that’s 100 potential friends who are hoping to get to know someone, just like you.
 And if you say hi and it doesn’t work out every time, don’t sweat it.

 Practice, practice, practice

 The truth is, you might not click with anyone the first time you introduce yourself.
 Some people may have a lot on their mind, and don’t want to have a conversation, or you might just not vibe.

 But if you don’t meet your friend-soulmate right away, don’t back away from the fight!
 If you're not in assigned seats, try sitting in a different spot in the lecture hall next time, and introduce yourself to someone in that corner of the class.
 Humans are creatures of habit, so it’ll probably be completely new people in that area of the room.

 “Hey!
 I’m [your name].
 What do you think of this class so far?”

 “Hey!
 I don’t know anyone in this class.
 Wanna exchange emails in case either of us misses a lecture?”

 “I’m lost.
 Do you know where [insert building name here] is?
 I have a class there next, are you heading that way?”